nightfallai/nightfall_code_scanner/README.md

           {
             "matchType": "PARTIAL",
             "exclusionType": "REGEX",
-            // specify one of these values based on type specified above "regex": {
+            // specify one of these values based on the type specified above "regex": {
               "pattern": "4242-4242-\\d{4}-\\d{4}",
               "isCaseSensitive": true